alexjames/cheatsheets/cpluscplusprimer.md

 void modifies_v(vector<int> v);   // makes a copy of v and modifies this copy void cannot_modify_v(const vector<int> &v);   // passed by reference and function cannot modify it, saves cost of copying
 ```
+Compilers will not allocate any memory for references and will substitue the address of the object being referred to at compile time.
+This is why arrays of references or reference of references do not make sense.

 ### nullptr
 Older C programs used NULL or 0 to denote null-pointers.
 However, 0 and NULL can be interpretted as integers in expressions, so having an explicit `nullptr` keyword to denote an unassigned pointer makes sense.